Tybeos/PicoSBUS/README.md

 The signal does not have to be inverted, this module can invert the signal itself

-It is recommend putting a 1 Kohm resistor between the receiver and the connected pin
+It is recommend putting a 1K ohm resistor between the receiver and the connected pin

 To run the example you have to connect the sbus receiver signal pin to the pico board pin 9 (UART 1)